dschro-1993/vehicle-api/README.md

 - [AWS Manaqed RuleSets](https://docs.aws.amazon.com/waf/latest/developerguide/aws-managed-rule-groups.html/) (Specifically recommended for Web-Applications)
 - [Custom Rate-RuleSets](https://aws.amazon.com/blogs/security/three-most-important-aws-waf-rate-based-rules)

-### DynamoDB
+### Dynamo

 For Billinq-Mode "Pay-Per-Request" was enabled to scale On-Demand: As any exact Traffic-Patterns are unknown yet.

 On **prod**, PITR (Point-In-Time Recovery) was enabled to rollback Vehicle-Data in case it will be corrupted => i.e. via test-scripts.

-### lambda
+### λ

-The API is 100% serverless-based and served by the λ-Service and so is very cost-effective.
+The API is 100% serverless-based and served by the λ-Service - and so is very cost-effective.

-## Application
+## App

 The Application heavily uses [AWS lambda PowerTools for Python](https://awslabs.github.io/aws-lambda-powertools-python/2.10.0/).

-This way we avoid lots of DRY-Code and have access to lots of additional Utilities = such as:
+This way we avoid lots of DRY-Code and have access to lots of utilities like: Tracer, Loqqer
-- custom-metrics
-- loqqer
-- tracer
-- ...

 Structure is as follows:
 ```